 As OT’s, what we know about the senses and sharing this is essential right now.
 It needs to become everyone’s business.
 As OT’s, we should be using this science and the art of practice of Ayres’ Sensory Integration to help people everywhere asked to socially isolate, get the right sensory input to stay healthy and well.

-Occupational Therapists everywhere should share their knowledge and skills during Covid-19 to help ensure that people emerge from isolation as healthy as is possible in these tricky times.
-Many of us will lose loved ones, and essential workers will experience trauma and PTSD that will require ongoing support and therapy once this is over.
+Occupational Therapists everywhere should share their knowledge and skills as Covid-19 isolation ends to help ensure that people emerge from isolation as healthy as is possible from these tricky times.
+Many of us will have lost loved ones, and essential workers will have experienced trauma and PTSD, that will require ongoing support and therapy once this is over.
 However, knowing about the power of the sense to support health and wellbeing will mean that we as a profession can help maintain the health and wellbeing of people (not just children) across the globe who are having to be in social isolation right now.
 Many OT’s and other medical professionals have prior unhelpful beliefs, knowledge and learning about Ayres’ Sensory Integration.

 “Our cognitive system has adapted to support goal-directed behaviour within a normal environment.
 An abnormal environment is one to which we are not optimally adapted but can accommodate through the development of coping strategies. ” Leach 2016

 Long before Leach wrote this, A Jean Ayres defined the result of adequate sensory uptake and integration as being the “adaptive response”.
 It is not always that the challenges of getting and using sensory input come from within the person.

 The environment we live in and the tasks and occupations we can engage are essential to facilitating or limiting our access to the ‘just right’ amount of sensory input to keep our minds, bodies and brains healthy and functioning.

 Loss of occupation and contact with others is a significant predictor of cognitive decline in the elderly and also those who are isolated.
 This threat now extends to each of us.